 After a fast, flat start out of Ludington, at mile 28 you enter the Manistee National Forest and its forest service roads that set both Coast races apart from almost all other gravel grinders.
 Twisty, rolling, so much fun.
-At your checkpoint at Big M Rec Area you meet up with the 210 route, and then tackle a little gravel-friendly singletrack and beautiful Big M gravel roads.
+At your checkpoint at Big M Rec Area you meet up with the 204-mile route, and then tackle a little gravel-friendly singletrack and beautiful Big M gravel roads.
 After climbing out of the Little Manistee River drainage, it’s a subtle but decidedly downhill trend to the finish in Ludington.
 You’ve earned it.

 100 miles is a major achievement.
-With a start and finish in Ludington, it’s a great option if you don’t have a support crew, aren’t ready for the 210, or want to race and then cheer on a friend or family member finishing their 210.
+With a start and finish in Ludington, it’s a great option if you don’t have a support crew, aren’t ready for the 204, or want to race and then cheer on a friend or family member finishing their 204.
 Because the route both leaves and returns to Ludington, you’ll have about 7-9 miles of flat pavement at both the start and finish which will make the race more doable.
 Finish your race in one of the great outdoor towns in the country, Ludington, touching the waters of Lake Michigan and completing your amazing adventure.
-See the Route page for details.

 I arrive at the finish a better person. – Rebecca Rusch, world champion mountain biker (and gravel road lover)